Hedging using reinforcement learning: Contextual $k$-Armed Bandit versus $Q$-learning

-In the absence of transaction costs and risk adjustment a fundamental discrepancy between the BSM and DQN approaches to hedging becomes apparent.
-While the optimal value of an option contract in the BSM model follows the BSM differential equation, the optimal value function in DQN solves a Bellmann equation.
-This discrepancy is reflected in the optimal hedge: in the classical BSM economy the optimal hedge is provided by the $\delta$-hedge portfolio, where $\delta$ only depends on the current state.
-In DQN the optimal action takes account of future rewards and anticipates the expected reward structure, a feature that fits naturally with the exponential utility, see Section~\ref{hedg} above, but not the BSM {model}.
+{Notably}, in the absence of transaction costs and risk-adjustment (and the limit of small time steps) the hedges obtained by the CMAB algorithm converge to the BSM $\delta$.
+This feature is desirable for benchmarking and not {present} in the $Q$-learning framework: While the value of an option contract in the BSM economy follows the BSM differential equation, $Q$-learning is designed to approximate solutions of the Bellman equation.
+As a consequence it is suitable for terminal utility hedging in the Cash Flow formulation, when the value function follows a Bellman equation, such as in~\cite{hodges1989option}.
+This discrepancy is also reflected in the optimal hedges: in the classical BSM economy the optimal hedge is provided by the $\delta$-hedge portfolio, where $\delta$ only depends on the current price of the underlying and the remaining time to maturity.
+DQN anticipates the expected reward structure, a feature that fits naturally with the optimization of terminal utility, see Section~\ref{hedg}, but not the BSM {model}.